-One Pot Sofrito Beef, Beans and Rice -how to adapt for baby!
+One Pot Sofrito Beef, Beans and Rice - how to adapt for baby!

-This post may contain paid and/or affiliate links.
-Read full disclosure.
+This post may contain affiliate links.

 This blog post is brought to you in partnership with our friends at Canada Beef and their Think Beef program.
 As always, all opinions are our own.